browserstack/node-js-playwright-browserstack/README.md

 ## Running your tests

 - To run the sample tests in parallel across the platforms specified in the `browserstack.yml`, run `npm run sample-test`.
+- To run the sample local tests in parallel across the platforms specified in the `browserstack.yml`, run `npm run sample-local-test`.

 ## Notes
 * You can view your test results on the [BrowserStack Automate dashboard](https://www.browserstack.com/automate)